-The Knoydart peninsula is worth a trip simply for the pleasure of sipping a pint in the UK mainland’s most remote pub, The Old Forge.
-They’ve got rooms too, an ideal base for exploring the craggy coastline or setting off for Ladair Bheinn, at 1020m one of Scotland’s 282 Munros (mountains over 3000ft).
-Approaching the summit you will likely just have golden eagles and red deer for company.
+The Knoydart peninsula in the Scottish Highlands is worth a trip simply for the pleasure of sipping a pint in the UK mainland’s most remote pub, The Old Forge.
+They’ve got rooms too, which make an ideal base for exploring the craggy coastline or setting off for Ladair Bheinn.
+At 1020m, Ladair Bheinn is one of Scotland’s 282 Munros (mountains over 3000ft).
+On a hike to the summit, you will likely have only golden eagles and red deer for company.

-Getting there: from Mallaig on the passenger-only ferry or a 16km hike from Kinloch Hourn.
+Getting there: travel from Mallaig on the passenger-only ferry or walk 16km from Kinloch Hourn.

 The reward is a trim necklace of whitewashed houses and a legendary hideaway, the Applecross Inn.
-Enjoy enormous local langoustines before sinking into bed with a view of the Cuillin mountains over the sea on Skye.
+Enjoy enormous local langoustines before sinking into bed with a view of the Cuillin mountains across the sea on the Isle of Skye.

-Getting there: driving the UK’s highest road on the drive from Loch Carron to Applecross.
+Getting there: drive the UK’s highest road on the mountain pass from Loch Carron to Applecross.

-North Rona is the most remote island the British Isles to have ever been permanently inhabited – it lies a whopping 44 miles off the coast of Lewis.
-Landing by boat is tricky – the lighthouse is serviced by helicopter – but the reward is that the rugged rocky coastline gives way to a grassy and wildflower-strewn meadow.
+North Rona is the most remote island the British Isles to have ever been permanently inhabited – it lies a whopping 71km off the coast of Lewis.
+Landing by boat is tricky, even the lighthouse is serviced by helicopter.
+But as a reward the rugged rocky coastline gives way to a grassy and wildflower-strewn meadow.

 The local seabirds may not welcome your arrival, so take a protective umbrella.
-If you make it past them to the lighthouse you can relax with a view over a scene probably no other human being has enjoyed for months.
+If you make it past them to the lighthouse you can relax with a view that it's likely no other human being has enjoyed for months.

 Getting there: if you don’t have your own helicopter, Northern Light run live-aboard cruises that take in North Rona.

-It is the misty-eyed lifetime dream of many Scottish sailors to make it out to St Kilda, the epic archipelago that lies over 40 miles west of the Outer Hebrides.
+It is the misty-eyed lifetime dream of many Scottish sailors to make it out to St Kilda, the epic archipelago that lies over 64km west of the Outer Hebrides.

 The archipelago enjoys a dual listing on UNESCO’s World Heritage List, once for its human heritage (its last inhabitants left their organic, community-led and money-free life in 1930) and again for its natural importance.